bitjson/bch-zce/readme.md

 In many cases, payees can reduce or eliminate payment fraud risk by maintaining reversibility until unconfirmed transactions are included in a block.
 For example, some digital subscriptions can be canceled within a few minutes or hours with little cost to the business.

-This strategy can also be employed by payees who deliver goods after a delay, such as e-commerce merchants – orders paid by fraudulently-reversed payments can be canceled before fulfillment or delivery.
+This strategy can also be employed by payees who deliver goods after a delay, such as e-commerce merchants: orders paid by fraudulently-reversed payments can be canceled before fulfillment or delivery.

 #### External Dispute Resolution

-Finally, external dispute resolution systems can both dissuade attacks and help to recuperate lost funds and stolen merchandise.
+Finally, external dispute resolution systems can both dissuade attacks and help to recuperate lost funds or stolen merchandise.

 By requiring and validating customer identity information, merchants can ensure they have methods of recourse in the case of a successful attack.
-Businesses with ongoing relationships can suspend accounts and ban customers which attempt to defraud them.
+Businesses with ongoing relationships can suspend accounts and ban customers who attempt to defraud them.
 If an attacker is successful, payees can pursue restitution via debt collection, credit, arbitration, and/or state-run legal systems.

 ## Benefits

-**Zero-Confirmation Escrows** (ZCEs) enable instant, secure BCH payments, particularly in point-of-sale, ATM, and vending applications where payers have no prior or ongoing relationship with the payee.
+**Zero-Confirmation Escrows** (ZCEs) enable instant, secure BCH payments, particularly in retail, point-of-sale, ATM, and vending applications where payers have no prior or ongoing relationship with the payee.

 ### Instant Payments

-Because non-ZCE payments can only be considered reasonably secure after a short delay for network monitoring, secure in-person BCH payment systems often seem slow.
-Even delays of 5-10 seconds make a payment experience non-competitive with centralized digital payment methods (e.g. tap-to-pay devices or credit cards).
+Because non-ZCE payments can only be considered reasonably secure after a 5-10 second delay for network monitoring, in-person BCH payment systems often seem slow.
+Even such short delays can make a payment experience non-competitive with centralized digital payment methods (e.g. tap-to-pay devices or credit cards).

-Payment acceptance systems which hide this delay by immediately displaying a success state risk bad merchant experiences (higher fraud rates, particularly against new or inadequately-trained employees) and higher employee training costs.
+Payment acceptance systems that hide this delay by immediately displaying a success state risk bad merchant experiences (higher fraud rates, particularly against new or inadequately-trained employees) and higher employee training costs.

 **Zero-Confirmation Escrows eliminate this network monitoring delay**, allowing payees to instantly validate and accept ZCE-secured transactions as final.
 Because ZCEs can be validated by a local node, **ZCE-secured payments can provide faster user experiences than centralized payment systems** (which require a round-trip communication between the point-of-sale and a bank or centralized payment processor).

 ### Long-Term Security

 The presently-low risk of accepting zero-confirmation transactions is predicated on a common but unenforceable norm: the "first-seen" transaction mining policy.
-Because miners which do not follow this policy cannot be conclusively identified and punished by other network actors – and BCH is not the only SHA256-based chain on which miners can operate – the current behavior can only be considered stable while the "defraudable" volume of zero-confirmation commerce is less than the expected value of each block coinbase<sup>3</sup>.
+Because miners who do not follow this policy cannot be conclusively identified and punished by other network actors – and BCH is not the only SHA256-based chain on which miners can operate – the current behavior can only be considered stable while the "defraudable" volume of zero-confirmation commerce is less than the expected value of each block coinbase<sup>1</sup>.

 As block subsidies continue to be replaced by transaction fees and zero-confirmation commerce volume increases, the expected profitability of attack infrastructure may rise significantly.
-Unscrupulous mining pools could augment their income by offering zero-confirmation transaction reversal services which circumvent network monitoring strategies and occasionally succeed at reversing transactions approximately 10 minutes later.
+Unscrupulous mining pools could augment their income by offering zero-confirmation transaction reversal services which circumvent network monitoring strategies and occasionally succeed at reversing non-ZCE transactions approximately 10 minutes later.

 ZCEs remain incentive-secure against this category of attacks, even as zero-confirmation commerce volume increases.
-With adequate escrow values, **ZCE-secured transactions can be accepted with the same finality as 1-confirmation transactions**.
+With adequate escrow values, **ZCE-secured transactions can be accepted with the same finality as single-confirmation transactions**.

 <small>

 1. Even "hostile" miners have a temporary incentive to maintain the value of BCH (including as a fast, secure payment system): each block coinbase can only be moved after 100 additional blocks have been mined beyond it.
-As such, a rational miner with no other attachment to BCH would only find it desirable to offer "fraud-as-a-service" if the expected returns (possibly paid in another currency) were greater than the expected depreciation of any BCH mined (plus the implementation and maintenance cost of attack infrastructure).
+As such, a rational miner with no other attachment to BCH would only find it desirable to offer "fraud-as-a-service" if the expected returns were greater than the expected depreciation of any BCH mined (plus the implementation and maintenance cost of attack infrastructure).

 </small>